Latest News

 About the IICRC

 The IICRC is a global Standards Developing Organization (SDO), accredited through the American National Standards Institute (ANSI), as well as a credentialing body that certifies individuals in 20+ categories within the Inspection, Cleaning, and Restoration Industries.
-The IICRC, in partnership with regional and international trade associations, represents the entire Industries it serves with over 50,000 Certified Technicians and nearly 6,500 Certified Firms in 22 countries.
+The IICRC, in partnership with regional and international trade associations, represents the entire Industries it serves with Certified Technicians and Certified Firms in over 40 countries worldwide.
 For more information, visit www.iicrc.org.

 Press Contact: